ahawkins/hawkins.io/blog/_posts/2013-07-01-announcing-high-performance-rails.md

 I recently purchased Nathan Barry's [Authority](http://nathanbarry.com/authority/).
 The book motivated me to write my own book.
 I've done a lot of work on making Rails applications faster.
-My plog posts on [advanced caching](/2012/07/advanced_caching_revised/) are the most read and linked to guides on the topic.
+My blog posts on [advanced caching](/2012/07/advanced_caching_revised/) are the most read and linked to guides on the topic.
 I wrote the initial post in 2010.
 It was very well received.
 The post was rewritten and updated in 2012.